North Union Township, Schuylkill County, Pennsylvania: Demographics

-Of the 504 households 27.4% had children under the age of 18 living with them, 55.8% were married couples living together, 7.5% had a female householder with no husband present, and 33.1% were non-families.
-28.4% of households were one person and 15.9% were one person aged 65 or older.
+Of the 504 households that were documented, 27.4% had children who were under the age of eighteen, 55.8% were married couples living together, 7.5% had a female householder with no husband present, and 33.1% were non-families.
+28.4% of households were one-person households and 15.9% were one-person households with residents who were aged sixty-five or older.

 The average household size was 2.43 and the average family size was 3.00.

-The age distribution was 21.0% under the age of 18, 6.8% from 18 to 24, 28.6% from 25 to 44, 26.9% from 45 to 64, and 16.8% 65 or older.
-The median age was 41 years.
-For every 100 females, there were 100.2 males.
-For every 100 females age 18 and over, there were 100.0 males.
+The age distribution was 21.0% under the age of eighteen, 6.8% who were aged eighteen to twenty-four, 28.6% who were aged twenty-five to forty-four, 26.9% who were aged forty-five to sixty-four, and 16.8% who were aged sixty-five or older.
+The median age was forty-one years.

+For every one hundred females, there were 100.2 males.
+For every one hundred females who were aged eighteen or older, there were 100.0 males.